json724/cv-markdown/json_cv_2025.md

 </p>

 <p style="color:#4D4D4D; font-size: 10.5pt; line-height: 1; margin: 5px 0;">
-  In my current role at <strong>Mercado Libre</strong>, I lead the implementation of systems capable of handling up to
+  In my current role at <strong>Mercado Libre</strong>, the largest tech company in LATAM, I lead the implementation of systems capable of handling up to
   <strong>100K requests per minute</strong> with a <strong>p95 latency of 100 ms</strong> and <strong>99.98% uptime</strong>.
-These systems leverage technologies such as
+These systems leverage on technologies such as
-  <strong>GenAI</strong>, <strong>ETL/ELT processes</strong>, and the productionization of advanced models and heuristics.
+  <strong>GenAI</strong>, <strong>ETL/ELT processes</strong>, and the productionization of advanced <strong>ML models</strong> and heuristics.
 Recognized for guiding technical teams toward operational excellence and delivering strategic outcomes that maximize user impact and company revenue.
 </p>

 <h4 style="color:#003366; font-size: 10.5pt; line-height: 1; margin: 5px 0;">Other Relevant Experience</h4>